MaximDieball/ESP-32-based-physical-password-manager/README.md

 -   **Add, delete, and edit**  credentials.

--   **Type**  username, password, or both, with automatic tab between input fields.
+-   **Type**  username, password, or both, with a tab between to automaticly change input fields.

 #### Coming Soon